Kermekan/wordpress-reflection/wp-content/plugins/unlimited-elements-for-elementor/readme.txt

 3. Navigate to Unlimited Elements in the WordPress side menu and install the widget you want by hovering over it and clicking install.

 == Changelog ==

+version 1.5.19 2022-06-21:

+* Feature: added max posts to current query
+* Fix: fixed controls conditions for elementor template control
+* Feature: added more fields to dynamic grid loop (was only title)
+* Change: added birthday sale banner and text

 version 1.5.17 2022-06-21: